 Shareholder’s equity also includes retained earnings ― the portion of the net income that hasn’t been distributed to shareholders as dividends ― to be used for funding further growth and expansion of the business.

-FYI: Management will generally aim to maximize return on equity, and return funds to shareholders in the form of dividends or share repurchases when it is unable to generate sufficient returns with these retained earnings.
+Management will generally aim to maximize return on equity and return funds to shareholders in the form of dividends or share repurchases when it is unable to generate sufficient returns with these retained earnings.

-Also known as the profit and loss (P&L) statement, the income statement summarizes the financial performance of a business during a specific period, reporting revenues, cost of goods sold, overheads, and the net profit attributable to shareholders.
+An income statement assesses the profit or loss of a business over a period of time.
+Also known as the profit and loss (P&L) statement, the income statement summarizes the financial performance of a business during a specific period, reporting revenues, cost of goods sold, overheads and the net profit attributable to shareholders.

 Here is a quick reference for the key differences between the balance sheet and income statement, summarizing what we’ve discussed above.